 Sustainability jobs often focus on developing best research and management practices to ensure long-term system resilience.
-As it sounds, these can involve interdisciplinary tasks driven by the unique details of many different positions in many fields:
+As it sounds, these can involve interdisciplinary tasks driven by the unique details of many fields:

 - a company that engineers efficent energy systems, or

 - a university/corporate partnership that maps and optimizes complex business supply chains, or